 Ride a Train

 Another one of the great New Jersey spring activities is enjoying a train ride with the kids.
 Gone are the cold days of winter.
 So sit back and enjoy the cool spring breezes coming through the train car windows as your kids enjoy the whistle of the train and the views from their train car.
-Check out these places to bring kids to see and ride trains in New Jersey.
+Check out New Jersey Train Rides Near Me: A Guide to NJ Train Rides for Kids.

 Search for Dinosaur Fossils